-Alexander Fiterstein, Professor of Clarinet at The University of Minnesota, is one of the world’s exceptional young clarinet virtuosos.
+Alexander Fiterstein, Professor of Clarinet at The Peabody Institute, is one of the world’s exceptional young clarinet virtuosos.
 A winner of the 2009 Avery Fisher Career Grant, first-prize winner of the Carl Nielsen International Clarinet Competition, and the Young Concert Artist International Auditions, he has appeared with the Orchestra of St. Luke’s at Lincoln Center, Vienna Chamber Orchestra, Polish Kammerphilharmonie, Danish National Radio Symphony Orchestra, Israel Chamber Orchestra, Jerusalem Symphony, Tokyo Philharmonic, and the China National Symphony.

 In recital, Alex has appeared on the “Music at the Supreme Court” Series, at the National Gallery of Art, the Kennedy Center, the 92nd Street Y, Carnegie’s Weill Hall, the Isabella Stewart Gardner Museum, the Louvre, Suntory Hall, and the Tel-Aviv Museum.